It's Yorkshire's oldest service area, still providing facilities as the M1 passes Sheffield.

 See also: M1 Service Area Planning

 Three possible sites were examined before the services were built: Killamarsh, Wales and Woodall.
 The Ministry liked the Wales site, but the local authority said it was too close to the village.
 Its proximity to Sprotbrough was a concern too.
-Forte wanted to build a hotel here from the outset, but were asked to back down as plans to widen the M1 meant the services could have had to be demolished and the Department did not want its value to increase.
+The chosen site was known throughout the planning process as "Killamarsh".

 Originally the restaurant had orange settees with a brown, Scandinavian-style strip-wood ceiling.
 A screen sectioned off an area for lorry drivers.
 The buildings were relatively long and thin, with most of the subsequent extensions adding to the front.